DBBrowne/obtuse-code-challenge-binary-search-walk/README.md

 - [Branch prediction failures](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) lead to very slow execution for the binary search approach.
 A viable workaround would be useful knowledge.

 - Go multithreading runs slower than non-multithreaded.
+Goroutine setup overhead is quite large.
+Need to spread operations over a limited number of threads?
 - Go changing order of functions in benchmarks affects execution times, which it should not.

+- Julia solution?